kizito9898/IT-Documentation/ITGlue/Documentation-Best-Practices.md

 ### Importance of IT Glue
 - **Efficiency**: Reduces troubleshooting time by providing quick access to documented solutions.
 - **Consistency**: Ensures standardized documentation across the IT team.
-- **Security**: Protects sensitive IT information with role-based access controls.
 - **Accountability**: Tracks updates and changes for better audit control.

 ### Why Good Documentation Matters in IT Support